Data Feeds

 Impact

-• The redesign positioned Data Feeds as a maintained, production-grade product within the broader Chainlink ecosystem
+The redesign strengthened Data Feeds as a core trust surface within the Chainlink ecosystem.

 Reusable component and pattern foundation